SananR/JustOnTime/doc/sprint0/PB.md

 - Verify that the organizer is taken to the main page after registering.

-23. As an event organizer, I want to add and update my information, so that my information remains accurate at all times.
+23. As an event organizer, I want to add and update my information, so that my information remains accurate at all times.<br/>
 Persona(s): Grace
 - Verify that on the organizer’s profile page, they can update their business name, username, and payment information.
 - Verify that they receive a confirmation email when their information is updated.

-24. As an event organizer, I want to be able to enter the date, time and initial bid for the tickets, so that the customers know when, where and how much to spend for the event.
+24. As an event organizer, I want to be able to enter the date, time and initial bid for the tickets, so that the customers know when, where and how much to spend for the event.<br/>
 Persona(s): Grace
 - Verify that there is an option on the main page to move to a “create new event” page.